-All this takes place within twelve short minutes of orgasmic screen time set to Bowie’s greatest song – and this is before Sam even stumbles into his backwater office to be greeted by his gruff mentor, Detective Inspector Gene Hunt.
+All this takes place within twelve short minutes of orgasmic screen time set to Bowie’s greatest song – and this is before Sam even stumbles into his backwater office to be greeted by his delectable gruff mentor, Detective Inspector Gene Hunt.

-Their relationship provides the series with a hell of a thematic question – who’s policing methods are correct?
+Sama and Gene’s relationship provides the series with a hell of a thematic question – who’s policing methods are correct?
 21st Century Boy, Sam’s modern, by-the-book techniques or The Gene Genie’s policy of beating up the wrong guy and asking questions later?